Is Your New Dog Making You Miserable? You’re Not Alone

-You got a puppy, and it’s turning out to be a lot more challenging than you expected.
+You got a puppy, and the experience has turned out to be a lot more challenging than you expected.

 I mean, you knew getting a dog would be hard work, but holy crap, you were not prepared for THIS.